ATATC/atatc.github.io/_posts/2025-12-01-macos-vs-windows.md

 In 2019, I bought the last Apple MacBook Pro that had an Intel chip in it - the 2019 MacBook Pro 16 with an 8-core 2.4 GHz Intel Core i9 and an AMD Radeon Pro 5600M GPU with 8 GB of HBM2 memory.
-Everywhere, from the touch bar to the OS icons, showed me Apple's superior aesthetics over Microsoft, yet the hot-surface issue remained.
+Everywhere, from the touch bar to the OS icons, showed me Apple's superior aesthetics over Microsoft, yet the hot-surface issue remained (thanks to Intel).

 In early 2021, I upgraded my workstation by replacing the motherboard and processor with a new AMD Ryzen 9 5900X and the corresponding ROG motherboard.